If you would like to talk to someone about epilepsy, our trained advisers are here to help.

 There are two main types of emergency medicine licensed for use in the UK:

-- Buccal midazolam: this is given by dropper, between the person’s gums and cheek.
-Brand names include Buccolam and Epistatus.
+- Buccal midazolam: this is given by plastic syringe, between the person’s gums and cheek.
+Brand names include Buccolam and Epistatus

-- Rectal diazepam: this is given rectally (into the back passage).
-Brand names include Diazepam RecTube and Stesolid.
+- Rectal diazepam: this is given rectally (inserted into the person’s bottom).
+Brand names include Diazepam RecTube and Stesolid

 A small number of children are prescribed a different type of emergency medicine called rectal paraldehyde.